NEW BEGINNING FOR EASTER

 When I started, cutting boards were basically simple pieces of wood.

--> What actually happens during cooking?
+What actually happens when cooking?

 -> Wouldn’t it be great to build cutting boards so high-quality that they accompany us humans for a lifetime?